 - Sexual assault in the workplace is a form of sexual harassment that is prohibited by federal and state anti-discrimination laws.
 Title VII of the Civil Rights Act of 1964 and many state and local anti-discrimination statutes like Title VII require that employees seeking to avail themselves of the law file an administrative complaint with the appropriate administrative agency that enforces the law to pursue a claim under the statute.
 On the federal level, that administrative agency is the U.S. Equal Employment Opportunity Commission.
 On the state level, the administrative exhaustion requirements and procedures will vary by state.
 Please be aware that there are statutes of limitations, or time frames within which you must file your administrative complaint, to preserve your claim.

-Finally, you should look for support wherever it is available.
+- You should look for support wherever it is available.
 Several national organizations, including RAINN, exist to provide resources and assistance to survivors.
-You can start by calling that National Sexual Assault hotline at 1-800-656-4673.
+You can start by calling the National Sexual Assault hotline at 1-800-656-4673.

 Employers have an obligation to keep their workplaces free from sexual harassment.
 If an employee reports sexual harassment and the company does not take action to stop it, the company may be legally responsible for harassment that continues.

 A person who has reported sexual harassment has options even if the employer fails to take appropriate action to stop the harassment.
 She can file a complaint with the Equal Employment Opportunity Commission or with state or local EEO agencies.

 What if I’m being harassed or assaulted by a coworker or customer rather than a supervisor?

 Employees do not have to endure sexual harassment from coworkers or customers.
 If a person is being harassed at work, she can report it to a supervisor.
 Once an employer finds out about sexual harassment at the workplace, whether the harasser is an employee or not, the employer must take steps to address it.
 An employer that knows that the sexual harassment is occurring and does nothing may be legally responsible.